 Distance: East Entrance Trailhead to Weeping Rock 10.8 miles.
 Elevation Change: 2,300 feet (672 m) Water Sources: Stave Spring (seasonal) Season: Spring and Fall Seasonal Conditions: Seasonal rain/snow may cause trail to be muddy or snow covered.
 Trailheads: East Entrance Trailhead, Weeping Rock Trailhead

 Other areas accessible by East Rim Trail are East Mesa, Deertrap Mountain, and Cable Mountain.
 Description: The trail starts at East Entrance trailhead and climbs 1,000 feet onto the rim with views into Jolley Gulch and the east side slickrock areas.
 The first stretch of trail offers sweeping views of the slickrock areas on the east side before walking through the high ponderosa forest.
 After you traverse the plateau the views of the Echo Canyon basin open up as you near the East Rim of Zion Canyon.
-You then sharply descend 2,300 feet down to the floor of Zion Canyon ending at Weeping Rock by passing through Echo Canyon and down the East Rim Trail.
+Because of rockfall and the long term closure of the East Rim Trail from Echo Canyon to the floor of Zion Canyon, there is no access from the East Rim Trail to Zion Canyon and vice versa.
 Camping Options: This area has no established campsites.
 At large camping is allowed on parts of the East Rim, East Mesa, Cable Mountain, and Deertrap Mountain.
 A wilderness permit is required.

 Distance: Hop Valley Trailhead to La Verkin Creek 6.5 miles Elevation Change: 1,050 feet (320 m) Water Sources: None Season: Spring, Summer, Fall Seasonal Conditions: Trail is wet and often muddy.
 Seasonal rain/snow may cause trail to be extra muddy or snow covered.
 Trailheads: Hop Valley Trailhead